Volunteers from local communities work alongside Safer Neighbourhood Teams (SNTs) to monitor speeding traffic in their areas.

 Photographs MUST NOT be taken of any vehicles.

 ALL signage MUST be clearly displayed.

 All Speed Watch sites MUST be sited on a pavement

 At least one volunteer MUST be in possession of a charged working mobile phone.
 You can view the ‘Golden Rules’ list here.

 The Community Speed Watch scheme is run out of each Safer Neighbourhood Team (SNT).
 One of the main aims of Community Speed Watch is to involve the local members of the public in improving road safety and quality of life for residents.
-To contact your local SNT, use the “My Local Police” portal on Derbyshire Constabulary website and select your area.
+To contact your local SNT, visit the Derbyshire Constabulary website.